starsimhub/styleguide/README.rst

 Underscores in variable names are generally preferred, but there are exceptions (e.g. ``figsize`` mentioned above).
 Always ask whether part of a multi-part name is providing necessary clarity (and if it's not, omit it).
 For example, if an intervention called ``antigen_test()`` uses a single variable for probability, call that variable ``prob`` rather than ``test_prob``.

 Parting words
 -------------

 If in doubt, ask!
 Slack, Teams, email, GitHub -- all work.
 And don't worry about getting it perfect; any issues with style should be corrected during code review and merge.

-Finally, note there is no need to achieve complete stylistic uniformity.
-If this were the aim, we'd just use the `Black <https://github.com/psf/black>`_ code autoformatter, for example.
+Finally, note that the aim is not to achieve complete stylistic uniformity.
+If it were, we'd just use the `Black <https://github.com/psf/black>`_ code autoformatter, for example.
 Think of it like writing an academic paper: there are writing conventions in each academic subfield, and following these conventions improves clarity and understanding within that community.
-However, a well-written paper doesn't sound like it was algorithmically generated; the author's unique voice should still shine through.
+However, well-written papers don't sound like they were algorithmically generated; the author's unique voice should still shine through.